fisikon

 DEPA COMMERCIAL is the main importer of pipeline gas and Liquefied Natural Gas (LNG) in Greece, having more than 25 years of experience in the Greek market, which allows it to achieve the optimum match between international supply and domestic demand.

-The strategic goal of DEPA Commercial is to provide continuously its customers with sufficient quantities of natural gas at competitive prices from reliable and diversified sources while maximizing security of supply.
-DEPA Commercial has signed long-term gas supply contracts with the Russian company Gazprom Export, the Turkish BOTAS, the Algerian Sonatrach and the Azeri AGSC.
+The strategic goal of DEPA Commercial is to continuously provide its customers with sufficient quantities of natural gas at competitive prices from reliable and diversified sources.

 Imports from Gazprom Export are fulfilled at the interconnection point at Strymonochori Sidirokastro, near the Greek-Bulgarian border.
-BOTAS contract quantities are delivered at Kipoi , through the existing Greek-Turkish natural gas pipeline.
-From 2021, DEPA Commercial receives pipeline gas from AGSC at the interconnection point of the transit pipeline TAP and Nea Mesimvria.
+From the end of 2020, DEPA Commercial receives pipeline gas from AGSC at the interconnection point of the transit pipeline TAP and Nea Messimvria.

 Company Source (pipeline and LNG) Contract expiration